Projections

 And in a world riven by colonialism, the vast majority of us are in the business of defending ourselves.

 As I wrote this part of the story, I left out a small detail: while the mayor talks about the artificial intelligence and its color-coded groupings, he gestures to a screen behind him.
 On it, a slide from a presentation depicts the three colors the narrator describes: "...fresa red, piña yellow, limón green."
 In my mind, it was a pie chart with big, brightly colored slices, but I couldn't think of a good way to write this into the story, for two reasons.
 The first was that, earlier in the story, I referenced a "colorful infographic" that ran in the city paper, and I simply didn't think it artful to repeat such a detail.
 The second, more substantive reason was that I felt it took away from the explanation for the letters, which—at this point in the story—is essentially the story's climax.
 The city and the characters have been shaken up over the course of six rounds of letters, and the mayor's press conference is the big reveal that purportedly explains what they were all about.
 (Shortly thereafter, this is revealed to be a charade; the press conference was all lies, for reasons not relevant enough to this essay to explain here.)
-I worried that cramming too much detail about the presentation into this moment would take away from the climax: the politician's speech, and the narrator's violent reaction.

 *